 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-University of Toronto's score of 29 is higher than 61% of the industry.
+University of Toronto's score of 20 is lower than 80% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the University of Toronto reported total carbon emissions of approximately 80,500,000 kg CO2e, comprising 500,000 kg CO2e from Scope 1 emissions, 80,000,000 kg CO2e from Scope 2 emissions, and 495,000 kg CO2e from Scope 3 emissions related to employee commuting.
-The university has set ambitious climate commitments through its Low-Carbon Action Plan (LCAP), initiated in September 2019, aiming for a 37% reduction in greenhouse gas emissions from 1990 levels by 2030 for both Scope 1 and Scope 2 emissions.
-Additionally, the university plans to cut emissions from existing buildings by 50% from 2008 levels by 2030, further demonstrating its commitment to sustainability and climate action.
+In 2023, the University of Toronto reported total carbon emissions of approximately 80,500,000 kg CO2e, comprising 500,000 kg CO2e from Scope 1 emissions, 80,000,000 kg CO2e from Scope 2 emissions, and about 495,000 kg CO2e from Scope 3 emissions related to employee commuting.
+The University has set ambitious climate commitments through its Low-Carbon Action Plan (LCAP), launched in September 2019.
+This plan aims to reduce greenhouse gas (GHG) emissions by 37% from 1990 levels by the year 2030 for both Scope 1 and Scope 2 emissions.
+Additionally, the University targets a 50% reduction in emissions from existing buildings by 2030, based on 2008 levels, which applies to both Scope 1 and Scope 2 emissions.
+These initiatives reflect the University of Toronto's commitment to addressing climate change and reducing its carbon footprint, aligning with industry standards for sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents